Lone Star (1996 film): Themes

 Writers noted that the school board scene of parents challenging teachers has taken on a prescient meaning in light of the contemporary political climate and controversy over critical race theory.
-In 2021, Texas passed a law that limits the manner and extent to which students learn about issues of race and racism in relation to American culture and history.

 Production

 Background

 John Sayles decided to make a film about the Texas border after going there in 1978 to shoot a cameo for an earlier film he wrote, and then visiting the Alamo in San Antonio, and coming up with a script that "had elements of a Western, but it was more of a detective story.
 It was one of those rare instances where I wrote it and we got the money to make it right away."

 Casting

 Sayles cast newcomer Matthew McConaughey, whose biggest role prior to Lone Star was in Richard Linklater's Dazed and Confused, in a major role because "I needed a guy who didn't have any star weight but who had the presence to play off against Kristofferson."